 One of the fun aspects of trying different coffees is learning about different cultures of the world.
-In many cultures, coffee is deeply rooted in tradition, religion, and comradery, and Arabic coffee is no different.
-Traditionally, this coffee is prepared by boiling it on the stovetop in a small pot called a briq.
+In many cultures, drinking coffee is a traditional social activity, and Arabic coffee is no different.
+This coffee is prepared by boiling it on the stovetop in a small pot called a briki.
 When ready, it’s transferred to an ornate coffee pot called a dallah for serving.
 Although there are many versions, Arabic coffee is typically served strong and unsweetened, flavored only by cardamom.
-This type of coffee can be purchased with or without spices already added.
-Adding sugar is more common today, but it’s a matter of personal preference.

 Instead of having a well-defined recipe with exact measurements, this way of making coffee is passed down through Arabic families as taught by the matriarch or patriarch.
 Using a “heaping spoonful” to measure coffee and the serving cup to measure water is a common way to begin.
 Below, we will walk you through how to make traditional Arabic coffee at home.